373-accd-project/prototype-1/README.md

 This specific document was written by a member of the 373 ACCD Spring 2020 Group.
 Contact: jli6@andrew.cmu.edu

 Fellow 272 TA, Matt Kern, created most of the documentation for the IS class 272: Application Design and Development.
 The are steps to download Ruby on Rails onto a Windows Machine are mostly his work but some steps are adjusted to fit the ACCD's needs.
 Reference: https://github.com/mjkern/67272-Windows-Setup/blob/master/instructions.md
 Contact: mjkern@andrew.cmu.edu

+#### Citation
+Procfile is sourced from Heroku Guide to creating a project in Rails 5 gounf at this link: https://devcenter.heroku.com/articles/getting-started-with-rails5